ikhaliq15/RainbowTables/README.md

 * Add multiple chain generation phases to reduce merged chains from wasting time and space.
 * Add optimizations to reduction functions to decrease runtime.
 * Write the project in a lower level language such as Rust to try and push performance.
+* Write a full algorithmic description about how the rainbow table works for this README.